Why don't I see my Google Ads when I search?

 Location and Targeting

-(Bonus tip: If you’re searching your terms frequently, each time you click your own ad, it will cost you!
+If you’re searching your terms frequently, each time you click your own ad, it will cost you!
 However, by not clicking on your ad, or by choosing a competitor's ad, you’re signaling as a user that your ad isn’t as relevant as theirs!
 It’s a slippery slope, so avoid daily searches!
 Let the ad run its course, then examine its performance to understand what can be improved to better target in your next ad.